Rudxain/Amotify/README.md

 This is an unstarted project (pre-alpha), so none of the features I mentioned have been implemented, yet

+## Theme package format

+I haven't wrote the specification yet, but I have a vague idea.

+### Directory tree

+This is arbitrary, so a pack-dev can decide whatever structure they want, as long as it matches the manifest.
+Of course, devs are encouraged to keep the structure consistent and organized.
+I personally recommend to **not** place audio files at pack-root, to prevent "namespace pollution".

+### Manifest

+The schema is vaguely (and implicitly) described [here](main.flo), but that's subject to change (unstable).

+I'm considering TOML rather than JSON. **I'll never use YAML**, because I'm an advocate for tab-indentation, lol.

 ## License?

 I still haven't chosen a license, so it's "all rights reserved" while I choose one.